Svenvandijk22/proof-of-concept/README.md

 This ensures that text remains visible while the custom font is loading, improving the perceived loading speed of the page.

+### java script

+For the gallery, I used JavaScript to allow users to select different thumbnails.
+When a thumbnail is clicked, the main product image updates to display the selected image.
+This makes the gallery more interactive and user-friendly.

+For the zoom overlay, I first created several `let` variables at the top of the script.
+I did this because these elements are used multiple times throughout the code, such as the main image, the zoom container, and the thumbnails.
+By storing them once, the code stays cleaner and I avoid repeatedly using `document.querySelector`.

+I then created several functions.
+One function is responsible for changing the active image, another opens the zoom overlay, and another closes it.
+These functions are reused throughout the script and are triggered by different events such as `click`, `mouseover`, and `keydown`.

+I also used `map` instead of `forEach`.
+With `map`, I can create a new array containing the data I need from the thumbnails, such as the image source and alt text.
+This makes it easier to connect the gallery functionality with the zoom feature.

 ## Installatie